daos-stack/daos/docs/user/filesystem.md

 ### Using libpil4dfs without dfuse

-When no dfuse mountpoint is specified, several enviroment variables must be set to tell libpil4dfs what POSIX container to mount where in the namespace:
+When no dfuse mountpoint is specified, several environment variables must be set to tell libpil4dfs what POSIX container to mount where in the namespace:

 * `D_IL_POOL` must be set to the pool label where the container to be mounted resides